 - Network for Greening the Financial System (NGFS) promotes the sharing of best practices among central banks and financial supervisors for managing environmental and climate-related risks to financial stability and aligning financial flows to sustainable development.
 Its recommendations include for central banks and supervisors to incorporate sustainability considerations in their own portfolio management and external manager selection as well as to foster collective leadership and global action on climate-related risks.
 Today, the NGFS consists of 83 members and 13 observers.

 - The International Platform on Sustainable Finance (IPSF) was launched in October 2019 by the European Union and relevant authorities of Argentina, Canada, Chile, China, India, Kenya and Morocco.
 Since the platform’s launch, Hong Kong, Indonesia, Japan, New Zealand, Norway, Senegal, Singapore and Switzerland have also joined.
 The IPSF, bringing together policymakers in charge of sustainable finance from its 16 members, works towards scaling up the mobilization of private capital towards environmentally sustainable investments.
-In October 2020, the IPSF announced the creation of a working group on taxonomies, co-chaired by China and the EU.
-The working group will focus on comparing existing green taxonomies and developing a Common Ground Taxonomy by mid-2021.
+The IPSF published in November 2021 a Common Ground Taxonomy report comparing the EU and China taxonomies in an attempt to standardise the different taxonomies being created around the world.

 National developments in major financial markets include:

 The new UK Occupational Pension Schemes (Investment) Regulations, revised and launched by the Department for Work and Pensions (DWP) in September 2018, requires funds to disclose, before October 2019, their policies in relation to financially material considerations.
 In this regulation, the DWP explicitly defines financially material considerations to include ESG considerations (including, but not limited to, climate change).